 Using the Bayesian statistical method BeviMed9, we obtained a posterior probability of association (PPA) between each of the 19,663 protein-coding genes and each of the 269 rare disease classes.
-BeviMed computes posterior probabilities over a baseline model of no association and six competing association models, each of which assumes a particular mode of inheritance (MOI, dominant or recessive) and consequence class of aetiological variant (high-impact, moderate-impact or 5' UTR).
-The PPA is obtained by summing the posterior probabilities over all six association models.
-The association model with the greatest posterior probability (the modal model) determines the inferred MOI and class of aetiological variant.
+BeviMed computes posterior probabilities over a baseline model of no association and competing association models, each of which assumes a particular mode of inheritance (MOI; dominant or recessive) and consequence class of etiological variant (in this study, high impact, moderate impact or 5' untranslated region (UTR)).
+The PPA is obtained by summing the posterior probabilities over all association models.
+The association model with the greatest posterior probability (the modal model) determines the inferred MOI and class of etiological variant.
 Conditional on an association model, BeviMed models the pathogenicity of each included rare variant.
-In the model, participants with at least one pathogenic allele (under a dominant MOI), or at least as many pathogenic alleles as the ploidy (under a recessive MOI), have a pathogenic configuration of alleles, which determines their risk of case status.
-For each rare disease class, we selected a set of unrelated cases based on pedigree information provided by the 100KGP and compared them to participants not in the case set who belonged to different pedigrees and to an MSUP, also provided by the 100KGP.
+In the model, participants with at least one pathogenic allele (under a dominant MOI) or at least as many pathogenic alleles as the ploidy (under a recessive MOI) have a pathogenic configuration of alleles, which determines their risk of case status.
+For each rare disease class, we selected a set of unrelated cases based on pedigree information provided by the 100KGP and compared them with participants not in the case set who belonged to different pedigrees and to a maximal set of unrelated participants, also provided by the 100KGP.
 To account for correlation between case sets, we only recorded the association for each gene having the highest PPA within a given Disease Group.
-Using a significance threshold of PPA>0.95, we identified 260 significant associations, 241 of which were documented by the PanelApp gene panel database, 14 an expert-curated and annotated resource containing gene lists with high, medium or low levels of prior supporting evidence of causality for rare diseases (Fig. 1b).
-Out of the 241 known associations that we identified, 43 (17.8%) were with Disease Sub Groups.
-For example, within each of the nine known genes associated with the Disease Sub Group 'Posterior segment abnormalities.' the set of cases explained by variants with a posterior probability of pathogenicity >0.8 comprised a mixture of participants with five different Specific Diseases (Extended Data Fig. 7).
-This demonstrates that participants with different Specific Diseases belonging to the same Disease Sub Group sometimes share defects in the same gene, which confirms that treating Disease Sub Groups, not just Specific Diseases, as case sets, boosts statistical power.
+Using a significance threshold of PPA > 0.95, we identified 260 significant associations, 241 of which were documented by the PanelApp gene panel database14, an expert-curated and annotated resource containing gene lists with high, medium or low levels of prior supporting evidence of causality for rare diseases (Fig. 1b).
+Of the 241 known associations that we identified, 43 (17.8%) were with Disease Sub Groups.
+For example, within each of the nine known genes associated with the Disease Sub Group 'Posterior segment abnormalities', the set of cases explained by variants with a conditional posterior probability of pathogenicity > 0.8 comprised participants encompassing multiple Specific Diseases (Extended Data Fig. 7).
+This demonstrates that participants with different Specific Diseases belonging to the same Disease Sub Group sometimes share defects in the same gene, which confirms that treating Disease Sub Groups, not just Specific Diseases, as case sets boosts statistical power.

-Out of the 241 associations identified as previously known according to PanelApp, 237 (98.3%) had an inferred MOI that was consistent with the MOIs listed for the relevant gene.
-Of these, the consistent MOI was found in the matched panel (223 associations), in the notes for the matched panel (five associations) or in the MOIs listed for an alternative relevant panel (nine associations) in PanelApp (Source data for Fig. 1).
-This provided independent evidence that the genetic associations we labelled as known (without reference to MOI information) are genuinely supported by evidence in the literature, further demonstrating the accuracy of BeviMed's inference.
-Of the four known associations with an inferred MOI that was incongruous with PanelApp, two had supporting evidence for the inferred MOI in the literature that was absent from PanelApp: EDA with dominant 'Ectodermal dysplasia without a known gene mutation' and AICDA with dominant 'Primary immunodeficiency' 16.
-The two associations with an MOI that was unsupported in the literature were between UCHL1 and dominant 'Inherited optic neuropathies' and between SLC39A8 and dominant 'Intellectual disability'.
+Of the 241 associations identified as previously known according to PanelApp, 237 (98.3%) had an inferred MOI that was consistent with the MOIs listed for the relevant gene.
+Of these, the consistent MOI was found in the matched panel (223 associations), in the notes for the matched panel (5 associations) or in the MOIs listed for an alternative relevant panel (9 associations) in PanelApp (Source Data Fig. 1).
+This provided independent evidence that the genetic associations we labeled as known (without reference to MOI information) are genuinely supported by evidence in the literature, further demonstrating the accuracy of BeviMed's inference.
+Of the four known associations with an inferred MOI that was incongruous with PanelApp, two had supporting evidence for the inferred MOI in the literature that was absent from PanelApp: EDA with dominant 'Ectodermal dysplasia without a known gene